 This Catcha mouse trap is a highly effective, spring loaded humane trap that lets you catch mice and rats without injuring them.
 A humane-society approved, poison-free method of rodent control, these traps are also much safer if you have pets or small children, as they reduce the risk of injury from traditional mouse traps.

 Made of washable plastic, they’re sanitary to use since you don’t have to touch the mice when capturing or releasing them.
 At 2.7 inches wide by 4.9 inches long and 3.5 inches tall, they’re on the small side for catching New York subway style rats, but are the ideal size for mice and dwarf wood rats.
+Another great home item that is more fun to think about is the best portable grill.

 #4 CaptSure No-Kill Traps – Best Humane for RatsWHY WE LIKE IT: A no-kill trap that’s proven effective and is large enough for rats.
 It’s great for anyone looking for a humane and pet-safe way to trap rodents indoors or in garden and garage areas.

 While some capturing no-kill traps, like our #3 pick, the Catcha, are limited by their overall dimensions so that they can’t effectively trap larger rats and other rodents, the CaptSure is up for the task.
 At 20” in length and a full 7” wide, it has enough room to catch even well-fed big city rats.
 Like the smaller Catcha (our #3 pick) this CaptSure mouse trap is made of a hygienic, easy to clean plastic and its enclosed design means you don’t have to have any physical contact with the captured rodents.
 Once you’re ready to release them you can safely open the door while keeping your hands far from the opening.
+That is as handy as the 6 best personal finance software for Mac list that we have.

 The CaptSure is a little more expensive than our # 3 pick and its size might be a limitation for some indoor spaces.
 But if you’re not sure what kind of rodents are the problem, the larger CaptSure is a safer bet than smaller traps.